The Voice Senior (Polish TV series): Season 6 (2025)

 The sixth season premiered on 4 January 2025.
 On 11 August 2024, it was announced that Marta Manowska would reprise her role as the main host, alongside Robert Stockinger, who is set to make his debut as the second main host in the upcoming season.
 On 12 August 2024, Andrzej Piaseczny was announced to be returning as a coach after a three-year hiatus.
 At the same time, Robert Janowski, Małgorzata Ostrowska, and Tatiana Okupnik, were announced to debut coaches.
 The winner of the sixth series was Wojciech Bardowski from Team Robert.

 Season 7 (2026)

-The seventh season will premiere in 2026. Łukasz Nowicki is set to replace Robert Stockinger and join Marta Manowska as the main host.
+The seventh season premiered on 3 January 2026. Łukasz Nowicki is set to replace Robert Stockinger and join Marta Manowska as the main host.
 On August 10, 2025, it was announced that Majka Jeżowska would join the coaching panel as the new coach.
-On August 11, 2025, it was announced that Andrzej Piaseczny, Robert Janowski, and Alicja Majewska would join Majka Jeżowska as coaches in the upcoming season.
+On August 11, 2025, it was announced that Andrzej Piaseczny, Robert Janowski, and Alicja Majewska would be the Majka Jeżowska coaches for the season.
+The winner of the seventh series was Violetta Kapcewicz from Team Andrzej.
+With Kapcewicz's win, Piaseczny became the first coach on The Voice Senior to win multiple seasons.